-The following criteria used to determine Semi-Finals Performance schedule will allow Bands most likely to move on to perform in Finals Competition, and those Bands being considered for a Grand National Class Championship, the best possible performance conditions.
+The following criteria used to determine Semi-Finals Performance schedule will allow Bands most likely to advance to Finals, and those Bands being considered for a Grand National Class Championship, the best possible performance conditions.
 Semi-Finals Performance times are established as follows:

-The 11 highest scoring Bands in each Prelims (22 total), regardless of class, will receive the 22 Performance slots in the middle of Semi-Finals (positions 9-30) according to the Semi-Finals pre-draw that took place at Band Check-In.
+The 11 highest scoring Bands in each Prelims (22 total), regardless of class, will receive the 22 Performance slots in the middle of Semi-Finals (positions 9-30) according to the Semi-Finals pre-draw.

-The next 8 highest scoring Bands determined from all remaining scores from Prelims 1 and 2, regardless of class, will receive the first 8 Performance spots (positions 1-8) according to the Semi-Finals pre-draw that took place at Band Check-In.
+The next 8 highest scoring Bands determined from all remaining scores from Prelims 1 and 2, regardless of class, will receive the first 8 Performance spots (positions 1-8) according to the Semi-Finals pre-draw.

-The 2 highest scoring Bands from each of the four classes, from each Prelims, should they not already be among the Bands selected based on the criteria above, shall perform after the initial 30 numbered performance spots according to the Semi-Finals pre-draw that took place at Band Check-In.
+The 2 highest scoring Bands from each of the four classes, from each Prelims, should they not already be among the Bands selected based on the criteria above, shall perform after the initial 30 numbered performance spots according to the Semi-Finals pre-draw.